7wikd/CreateAPlaylist/README.md

 # CreateAPlaylist

 - Helps you to create a new Playlist using data from previously heard songs in Spotify.
-- Creates a playlist of relevant songs.
+- Recommends new relevant songs, that can be added to a new playlist.

 ## How to get this to work:
 - Get `Auth Token` for Spotify Playlist: https://developer.spotify.com/console/post-playlists/